-You also need to monitor your accounts payable in a better manner so that more manageable payment terms are reached with your lenders.
+You also need to monitor your accounts payable in a better manner so that more manageable payment terms are reached with your funders.
 You can bargain payment terms with your creditors, to make sure that the terms are manageable for you and don’t severely hit your liquidity.

 Also, make sure that you buy from trusted venders and only sell to trusted customers.
 Dealing with customers and suppliers that aren’t trusted can damage your liquidity and payment plans.

-Get a Small Business Loan
+Get Small Business Funding

 There are times when a liquidity crunch is manageable, and then there are times when a liquidity crunch is just out of your hands.
 If you don’t take the right measures to manage liquidity, it can soon reach a point of no return.
-This is when you have to check your options and go for external help from external lenders.
+This is when you have to check your options and go for external help from external funders.

-Based on the concepts that we discussed above, you might wonder that taking a small business loan will further reduce the score you get through the current and acid test ratio.
+Based on the concepts that we discussed above, you might wonder that taking small business funding will further reduce the score you get through the current and acid test ratio.
 But, the fact of the matter remains that cash generates cash.
 There is a reason why cash is known as the king in business because only it can generate more profits or cash.

 Thus, taking external help can improve your small business towards generating the desired results and improving liquidity.